This post may contain affiliate links. Please read my disclaimer for more information.

-As the names suggest, an electric grinder will come with cords and will run on electricity, while manual grinders wouldn’t need anything but the manpower to operate.
+As the names suggest, an electric grinder will come with cords and will run on electricity, while manual grinders wouldn’t need anything but manual force to operate.

-Both the grinders will have adequate settings to surf from espresso to french press and back to espresso.
+Both the grinders will have adequate settings to switch from espresso to french press and back to espresso.

 A manual grinder, despite its image, grinds the finest and coarsest grind sizes.